*Basic Concepts

 We’ve learned to ignore everything but the sound of the records we’ve actually played on our reference system.

-What, of value, could anyone possibly tell us about a record that we’ve played for ourselves?
+What, of any real value, could someone possibly tell us about a record that we’ve played for ourselves?

 (more…)